jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

   > All the real motion picture people have always made family pictures.
 But the downbeats and the so-called intelligentsia got in when the government stupidly split up the production companies and the theaters.
 The old giants like Mayer, Thalberg, even Harry Cohn, despite the fact that personally I couldn't stand him—were good for this industry.
 Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it

 Online downloading was merely a check and balance against antagonists.
 Once a company came along made a new tool that distributed the power to the people, the people happily formed a majic bond with it.
 And if they get abused again, the people know where to go to check the excess.

+## Social Capital

+Social capital - USA
+<iframe src="https://ourworldindata.org/grapher/trust-attitudes-in-the-us?time=1972..2014" style="width: 100%; height: 600px; border: 0px none;"></iframe>
+Social capital is the trust people have in each other.
+The more people socialize, the more trust they'll have with each other.
+It's often called "Bowling Alone".